Call for Abstracts

 Call for Share-A-Thon Topics

-If you are interested in presenting a poster on your programs, best practices, or new research in physics education at the open poster session, you must submit an abstract to be included in the program.
-If you are an invited speaker, you will receive an abstract submission link in an email.
+If you are interested in presenting a poster on your programs, best practices, or new research in physics education at the open poster session, you must submit an abstract to be included in a program handout.

 Poster Session at the PhysTEC Conference